javvn/Lab-code-pipeline/README.md

 # Lab code pipeline
-Build code pipeline with terraform
+Build code pipeline using terraform in AWS